 Remaining Instructions:

 - Knead.
-Transfer dough to a lightly floured, clean counter.
+Transfer dough to a lightly floured surface.
 Knead dough until smooth and elastic, about 5-10 minutes.

 - 1st rise.
 Add 1 Tbsp olive oil to a large bowl, preventing the dough from sticking to the bottom.
 Transfer the dough to the bowl and cover.
-Place in a warm, draft-free place until the dough doubles, about 1-2 hours.
+Place in a warm, draft-free place for the first rise, until the dough doubles, about 1-2 hours.

 - Make into rolls.
 Transfer dough onto a clean counter.
-Using a dough scraper or knife, divide into 32 pieces.
+Using a dough scraper or knife, divide into 32 equal pieces.
 (I cut the ball into half and then into quarters.
 There should be 4 quarters in all.
 Cut 8 balls out of each quarter for 32 pieces.)
-Roll each piece into a ball.
+Roll each piece into a ball on a clean work surface.
 Place in a greased 9×13″ baking pan.

 - 2nd rise.
-Cover the baking pan with plastic wrap.
-Place in a warm, drafty-free place until the rolls are soft, fluffy and doubled in size, about 30-45 minutes.
+Cover the baking pan with plastic wrap for the second rise.
+Place in a warm, draft-free place until the rolls are soft, fluffy and doubled in size, about 30-45 minutes.

 - Egg wash.
 In a small bowl, whisk one egg.
 Right before baking, brush the egg wash on the tops of the rolls.

 - Bake.
 Transfer baking pan into a 350F oven.
-The rolls are done when they are golden and puffy with shiny tops, about 30 minutes.
+Bake until golden brown and puffy with shiny tops, about 30 minutes.
 Remove from heat and cool slightly for 10 minutes.
 Enjoy!

 PRO Tips:

-- Create an ideal rising environment.
-To create a warm, draft-free area for the dough to rise, preheat the oven to 175F.
-Once it reaches the temperature, turn off the heat.
-Store covered dough in this warm, draft-free area.
+- Let the dough rise in a warm place.
+Preheat the oven to 175F to create a warm, draft-free area for the dough to rise.
+Once it reaches that temperature, turn off the heat.
+The residual heat will Store the covered dough in this warm, draft-free area.

-- Butter the 9×13 pan.
+- Butter the baking dish.
 For easier removal.
 Otherwise, the rolls will stick to the sides.

 - Check the yeast.
 Yeast is tricky and easy to kill.
 To make sure it’s alive and active, sprinkle on top of lukewarm water.
-After 5 minutes, it should be foamy and bloated looking.
+After 5 minutes, it should be foamy and puffy.
 That tells you the yeast is alive!

 Special Equipment:

 - 9×13″ pan.
 A multi-functional baking pan.
-Choose one that looks good on the table, to make transferring from the oven to the table easier.
+Choose a ceramic, glass, or metal baking dish.
+Choose one that looks good on the table.
+That way, transferring from the oven to the table will be easy.

-- Food processor.
-Not necessary but makes the process easier.
-Make sure it can hold at least 8 cups of ingredients.
+- Food processor. *Optional.* Make sure it can hold at least 8 cups of ingredients.

 - Large Bowl.
 The dough will rise enormously.
 Use the biggest bowl you have.

 - Cover.
 Cover the bowl tightly while it rises.
-Using a cover will ensure a tough skin will not develop on top of the dough.
-It will also create a humid, moisture-filled environment that’s good for the dough as it rises.
 Good covers: plastic wrap, a stock pot lid, or a silicone cover .
 A towel does not work well, as air can flow through to create a skin on the surface of the dough.

-- Pastry cutter.
-Not necessary but handy for cutting easing into the dough.
+- Dough Scraper. *Optional.* Makes cutting the dough easier.
 You can also use a knife if you don’t have it.

 - Pastry brush.
 For the egg wash at the end.
 I prefer silicone over a boar brush because it’s dishwasher friendly and you don’t have to worry about bristles that fall into the food.